cdl-geneseo/geneseo-dictionary/B/Butt-Buddies-or-Butt-Twins.md

 # Butt Buddies or Butt Twins

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Butt Buddies or Butt Twins

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 NN a pair of friends who are always seen together and never apart. &quot;Lynne and Christa are always together, they are such Butt Twins!&quot; SP '01 Butt Buddies found on LexisNexis in '99, but with a different meaning (a place to expose of cigarette butts).
 Butt Twins not found on Lexis Nexis.
 Source: Geneseo Dictionary of English